xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 5.2.6.1 MC Metamodel Translation Extensions Extensions
 Consideration may be given to adding Range minimum and maximum attributes to `TE_DT` and/or `TE_PAR`.
-There may be ways to carry a counter that prevents re-checking the value for range.
+There may be ways to carry data that tracks checking the value for range.
 Perhaps `TE_VAL` could have a range checking field.
 This way, the range could be kept separate from the value and thus range checking only applied when moving or changing to a new value.

 5.2.6.2 Type System
 An updated type system would make the work for range checking easier.
-A portion of what is needed involves understanding compatibility and convertibility.
+A portion of what is needed involves understanding compatibility and convertibility (for promotion and demotion).
 A hierarchical type system where ranged types are subtypes of their bases would simplify the task.

 5.2.6.3 Array Index Range
 This work does not address index range checking which is a separate